Royce O'Neale NBA Playoffs Player Props: Nets vs. 76ers

-Royce O'Neale could make a big impact for the Brooklyn Nets at 7:30 PM on Thursday versus the Philadelphia 76ers in the 2023 NBA Playoffs.
+Royce O'Neale and his Brooklyn Nets teammates hit the court versus the Philadelphia 76ers in the 2023 NBA Playoffs, at 1:00 PM ET on Saturday.

-Let's dive into the prop bets available for O'Neale, using stats and trends to make good predictions.
+Below, we dig into O'Neale's stats and trends to help you pick out the best prop bets.

 Royce O'Neale Prop Bets vs. the 76ers